bounswe/bounswe2023group4/deliverables/Final_Deliverables/Cmpe451 Final_Project_Team_Report.md

 2. A lot of research was rudimentary to render the annotation implementation **W3C-compliant**.
 In addition, facilitating the highlighting and the rendering of the annotation instances required careful study of multiple UI options offered by the **antd** library.
 3. Expediting voting and making predictions is the main objective of the API.
 A lot of discussions were held in order to determine the nature of the polls.
 It was decided that the polls would be either discrete, supporting multiple choices, or continuous, supporting either date or numerical entries.
 4. In order to implement a fair system which safeguards the API's credibility, it was decided that a jury of veteran users will be convened in order to decide on the conclusion of the poll and vindicate the correctness of an outcome.
 Every user can apply to the jury, and his/her request shall be processed accordingly.
-5. As a quasi-social-network platform, the API allows users to socialize with each other.
+5. As a quasi-social network platform, the API allows users to socialize with each other.
 During our discussion with the PO, it envisaged that the users should be able to seek out each other on the basis of common interests.
 The leaderboard serves this purpose by allowing users to fetch the most invested users per each polling genre which is determined by its ubiquitous permeance across the internet.

 ### Management
 * Implemented Changes and their impact